AlexJReid/blog/content/posts/xllify/index.md

 Lack of safety and ancient history complaints aside, **we cannot escape the fact that in certain scenarios, the C API still takes the crown for absolute efficiency and performance.** JavaScript interop performance (not the language itself) can be poor, and Microsoft's own Python support involves a network call: enough said.
 Excel-DNA performance is great, but requires .NET installing (probably a non issue if 2.0 is targetted), C# development chops and Visual Studio for Windows.

-What if there was an easy way of leveraging the speed of the C API, [safely exposed](https://luau.org/sandbox) through a fast, yet simple scripting language, with no dependency hell or complicated development setup?
+What if there was an easy way of leveraging the speed of the C API, [safely exposed](https://luau.org/sandbox) through a fast, yet simple scripting language, with no dependency hell or unfamiliar development environment?

 ### Hello, xllify